Tickets for the Royal Palace of Naples

 - Free admission the first Sunday of each month

-- In case of purchase of a reduced/free fare, it will be necessary to present a valid document at the ticket office, certifying the right to purchase a reduced/free fare.
+- If you have purchased a reduced/free ticket, you need to present a valid document at the ticket office, certifying the right to purchase a reduced/free fare.
 In case of lack of certification, visitors will not be admitted to the site

 - How to get there: